WebAssembly/gc/proposals/gc/Post-MVP.md

 Examples naturally mapping to nested structs are e.g. the value types in C#, where structures can be unboxed members of arrays, or a language like Go.
 The sketched data model also has a close correspondance to the [Typed Objects](http://smallcultfollowing.com/babysteps/pubs/2014.04.01-TypedObjects.pdf) that are [proposed](https://github.com/tschneidereit/proposal-typed-objects/blob/master/explainer.md#) for JavaScript.

 Under the sketched extension, such that inner structures can be stored in contiguous heap ranges.
-That avoids the need to _transpose_ representations, i.e., turning an array of structs into a struct of arrays, which would be necessary otherwise.
+That avoids the need to split and _transpose_ representations, i.e., turning an array of structs into a struct of arrays, which would be necessary otherwise.
-Such transposition destroys composability and memory locality.
+Such a transformation of the data format destroys composability and memory locality.
 Access can become much more expensive; for example, copying a struct into or out of an array in this representation is not a single memcpy but requires an arbitrary number of individual reads/writes at distant memory locations.

 For example, consider this source-level pseudo code (C-ish syntax with GC):
 ```